 Net assets with donor restrictions are available for use by programs specified by donors.
-Net assets released from donor restrictions for 2018 are attributable to expenses incurred in connection with these specific programs.
+Net assets released from donor restrictions for December 31, 2019 and 2018 are attributable to expenses incurred in connection with these specific programs.

-Net assets with donor restrictions released from restrictions and reclassified to net assets without donor restrictions during 2018 are as follows:
+Net assets with donor restrictions released from restrictions and reclassified to net assets without donor restrictions during the years ended December 31, 2019 and 2018 are as follows: